NikhilMukraj/spiking-neural-networks/README.md

 # Spiking Neural Networks

-Generalized spiking neural network system with various intergrate and fire models as well as Hodgkin Huxley models, eeg processing with fourier transforms, and power spectral density calculations
+Generalized spiking neural network system with various intergrate and fire models as well as Hodgkin Huxley models, EEG processing with fourier transforms, and power spectral density calculations

+## Biological Neuron Models Broken Down

+- (todo...)
+- (explanation of integrate and fire)
+- (explanation of izhikevich)
+- (explaination of hodgkin huxley)
+- (explanation of ion channels)
+- (explanation of neurotransmission, how hodgkin hux system is adapted for izhikevich)

 ## Docs